Unsolicited Raves from Readers . . .

 Dear Stan,

 Just wanted to say thank you for discussing the books and your ideas with me.
-The girls have received them and [name deleted] has buzzed through the first half of the BA.
-She wanted to review and get accustom[ed] to your style of teaching prior to taking on the AA in a couple of weeks.
+The girls have received them and she has buzzed through the first half of the BA.
+She wanted to review and get accustomed to your style of teaching prior to taking on the AA in a couple of weeks.

 She can't stop giggling while studying that book.
 I can not imagine Algebra like that.
 She told me to relay to you that she is "enjoying" her math.